florianmarkusse/html-parser/README.md

 This design choice enhances performance, reduces memory overhead, and optimizes node filtering.
 It also provides an opportunity for developers to explore data-oriented programming concepts.

 ### Querying
-After parsing, we can query the `Dom` for information that we are looking for.
-This section is split up into two sections: querying the `Dom` and querying the contents of an individual node.
+After parsing, we can query the `flo_html_Dom` for information that we are looking for.
+This section is split up into two sections: querying the `flo_html_Dom` and querying the contents of an individual node.
-Together, these functions empower you to query the `Dom` and individual nodes allowing the user to query the `Dom` effectively.
+Together, these functions empower you to query the `flo_html_Dom` and individual nodes allowing the user to query the `flo_html_Dom` effectively.

-#### Dom
+#### flo_html_Dom

-Querying the `Dom` is possible with convenience methods similar to querying a web DOM.
+Querying the `flo_html_Dom` is possible with convenience methods similar to querying a web DOM.
 These methods include:

-- `querySelector`: Retrieves the first element in the `Dom` that matches a specified CSS selector.
-It returns a single `node_id`.
+- `querySelector`: Retrieves the first element in the `flo_html_Dom` that matches a specified CSS selector.
+It returns a single `flo_html_node_id`.

-- `querySelectorAll`: Retrieves all elements in the `Dom` that match a specified CSS selector.
-It returns an array of `node_id`s.
+- `querySelectorAll`: Retrieves all elements in the `flo_html_Dom` that match a specified CSS selector.
+It returns an array of `flo_html_node_id`s.
 In the latter case, please remember to `free` this array.

-- `getElementsByTagName`: Retrieves all elements in the `Dom` that have a specified tag name.
-It returns an array of `node_id`s.
+- `getElementsByTagName`: Retrieves all elements in the `flo_html_Dom` that have a specified tag name.
+It returns an array of `flo_html_node_id`s.
 Don't forget to `free` this array when appropriate.

-- `getElementById`: Retrieves an element in the `Dom` by its unique ID.
-It returns a single `node_id`.
+- `getElementById`: Retrieves an element in the `flo_html_Dom` by its unique ID.
+It returns a single `flo_html_node_id`.

-- `getElementsByClassName`: Retrieves all elements in the `Dom` that have a specified class name.
-It returns an array of `node_id`s.
+- `getElementsByClassName`: Retrieves all elements in the `flo_html_Dom` that have a specified class name.
+It returns an array of `flo_html_node_id`s.
 Remember to `free` this array as needed.

 #### Node

-The `html-parser` library provides a set of convenient functions to query and retrieve properties and content from individual nodes within the `Dom`.
+The `html-parser` library provides a set of convenient functions to query and retrieve properties and content from individual nodes within the `flo_html_Dom`.
 These functions allow you to inspect and work with specific attributes and text content of nodes.
 Here's a brief overview of the available functions:

-- `getNodeType`: Retrieves the type of a given node, such as whether it's a document node or a text node.
+- `flo_html_getflo_html_NodeType`: Retrieves the type of a given node, such as whether it's a document node or a text node.

-- `hasBoolProp`: Checks if a node has a specified boolean property and returns `true` if the property exists and is true.
+- `flo_html_hasBoolProp`: Checks if a node has a specified boolean property and returns `true` if the property exists and is true.

-- `hasPropKey`: Checks if a node has a property with a specific key.
+- `flo_html_hasPropKey`: Checks if a node has a property with a specific key.

-- `hasPropValue`: Checks if a node has a property with a specific value.
+- `flo_html_hasPropValue`: Checks if a node has a property with a specific value.

-- `hasProperty`: Checks if a node has a property with both a specific key and value.
+- `flo_html_hasProperty`: Checks if a node has a property with both a specific key and value.

-- `getValue`: Retrieves the value of a property associated with a node.
+- `flo_html_getValue`: Retrieves the value of a property associated with a node.

-- `getTextContent`: Retrieves the text content of a node, storing results in an array of strings.
+- `flo_html_getTextContent`: Retrieves the text content of a node, storing results in an array of strings.
 Remember to `free` this array as needed.

 ### Traversal
-After querying, maybe you want to traverse the `Dom` to find the first child or the parent of the queries node.
+After querying, maybe you want to traverse the `flo_html_Dom` to find the first child or the parent of the queries node.
 Here are some functions to do exactly that!

 - `getFirstChild`: Retrieves the ID of the first child node of a given node.
 Returns `0` if there are no child nodes.